bomberstudios/fullstackopen/part1/unicafe/README.md

 ## Exercise 1.7: Unicafe step2 ✅

 Expand your app so that it shows more statistics about the gathered feedback: the total number of collected feedback, the average score (good: 1, neutral: 0, bad: -1) and the percentage of positive feedback.

+## Exercise 1.8: Unicafe step3 ✅

+Refactor your app so that displaying the statistics is extracted into its own Statistics component.
+The state of the app should remain in the App root component.